European Commission: Legislative initiative

 The Commission differs from the other institutions in that it alone has legislative initiative in the EU.
 Only the commission can make formal proposals for legislation: they cannot originate in the legislative branches.
 Under the Treaty of Lisbon, no legislative act is allowed in the field of the Common Foreign and Security Policy.
 In the other fields, the Council and Parliament can request legislation; in most cases the Commission initiates on the basis of these proposals.
 This monopoly is designed to ensure coordinated and coherent drafting of EU law.
 This monopoly has been challenged by some who claim the Parliament should also have the right, with most national parliaments holding the right in some respects.
 However, the Council and Parliament may request the commission to draft legislation, though the Commission does have the power to refuse to do so as it did in 2008 over transnational collective conventions.
 Under the Lisbon Treaty, EU citizens are also able to request the commission to legislate in an area via a petition carrying one million signatures, but this is not binding.

 The commission's powers in proposing law have usually centred on economic regulation.
 It has put forward a large number of regulations based on a "precautionary principle".
 This means that pre-emptive regulation takes place if there is a credible hazard to the environment or human health: for example on tackling climate change and restricting genetically modified organisms.
 The European Commission has committed EU member states to carbon neutrality by 2050.
 This is opposed to weighting regulations for their effect on the economy.
 Thus, the Commission often proposes stricter legislation than other countries.
 Owing to the size of the European market, this has made EU legislation an important influence in the global market.
+On February 23, 2022, the European Commission published the Corporate Sustainability Due Diligence Directive which establishes a framework of due diligence for companies to identify actual or potential risks and harm to human rights and the environment as well as establishing processes and standards to diminish these risks.
+The Directive is expected to be officially adopted in 2024 and then be incorporated into domestic laws within two years by all of the European Union member states.